Board of Directors

 J.E.
 Molly Seegers

 J.E.
-Molly Seegers is the Associate Archivist at the Brooklyn Museum.
+Molly Seegers is the Musem Archivist at the Brooklyn Museum.
 She has worked in archives for ten years and been an active member of the professional community.
 She graduated from Pratt Institute with degrees in Library and Information Science and the History of Art and Design.
 She previously worked at the MoMA Library, the Fashion Institute of Technology’s Special Collections, the Frick Art Reference Library, and the Rockefeller Archive Center.
 When she’s not visiting museums you can find her biking down the oldest designated bike lane in America, Ocean Parkway in Brooklyn.

 Sarah Bellet is the Digital Asset Manager for Elland Road Partners, a content consulting company in Manhattan.
 She has worked with various non-profits, museums, and universities throughout her early education in graduate school.
 She found her niche in private archives and independently consults on projects for corporate clients.
 She holds a Master’s Degree in Moving Image Archiving and Preservation from New York University’s Tisch School of the Arts.
 She was previously the Outreach Chair for NYU’s Association of Moving Image Archivists (AMIA) Student Chapter, where she learned how to assist in planning community archiving events.
 Additionally, she has years of experience in digital outreach and social media management.